 The Amish are famous for a few things: they live without modern technology, care about nature, and cook fantastic food.
 They lead a basic life and want to take care of themselves as much as possible because of their strong faith in God.
+One unique example of their resourcefulness is how they pickle watermelon rind, turning waste into a delicious treat.
+They lead a basic life and strive to take care of themselves, guided by their strong faith in God.

-Now, let’s get to the recipe.
+Now, let’s make the pickle watermelon rind recipe.

 Add in your salt and cover until the top of the watermelon rind is covered with water.
 Let soak for at least 30 minutes and up to overnight.